JD557/PoolAR/README.md

 PoolAR
 ======

-An Augumented Reality Pool Game for FEUP's "Virtual and Augmented Reality"
+An Augumented Reality Pool Game for FEUP's "Virtual and Augmented Reality" course